alperenkurum/Convolution-On-Discrete-Time-Systems/README.md

 # Convolution On Discrete Time Systems

-This program made for a school course assignment which named "Signals and Systems".
+This project made for a school course assignment which named "Signals and Systems".
 Instructions given by school in the "instruction.pdf".